-Watch the YouTube video for MEGA ideas for activities with things around your Muslim home!
+Watch the YouTube video for MEGA ideas for activities with things around your home!

-When was the last time you cuddled/snuggled with you kids under a throw blanket?
-I know that I need to do it more often!
+When was the last time you cuddled/snuggled with you kids under a throw blanket and with a favorite book?

 You may not be in walking distance from the woods, however you can drive there!
 Being in nature and getting sunlight and fresh air will benefit us physically and in every capacity.